Overview

 revegetation projects supported by Council (EMS) |

-Benefits to Council Makes Townsville a more liveable city.
+Benefits Makes Townsville a more liveable city.

 Improves aesthetics of City.
 Shades roads and paved areas cooling